tonnguyen123/tonnguyen123.github.io/index.md

 ### 204 869 4935
 ### Profile

-Fourth year Computer Science student at University of Manitoba.
-Passionate Phone softwares and website programming (front end and back end).
-Developed several apps for iPhone and Androids, websites and some softwares for my own use.
+Bachelor of Computer Science at University of Manitoba.

 ## Personal Project

+*** Full Stack Store and Inventory Management Wesbtie in React, Node.js, MongoDB***
+- Hosted online for front end and back end can be tested on Netlify and Render at: https://velvety-arithmetic-24c3ba.netlify.app/
+- Create, modify and update Customer information for the store.
+- Process selling items to customers and email customers for the purchase receipt.
+- Loyalty Point program for customer to earn points from the purchase and redeem it for purcahses.
+- Add, update items to inventory to manage the store stock of items
+- Process the sale report to get data to understand the popular purchased products.

 ***Student Life Organizer - written in Java***
 - Create schedule for classes on calendar.
 - Anticipate the final grade and plan grades to reach target mark.